YanWittmann/menter-lang-docs/doc/guide/md/basics/while.md

 # While loop

-> content.description: Learn about while loops and their usage
+> content.description: Learn about while loops and their usage in Menter
 > content.keywords: while loop, programming, code block, condition, execution

 While loops function just the way they do in other languages.
 As long as a certain condition is `true`, the code block